yinuo-136/DungeonGame/README.md

 - Tue 12 Jul 10pm - Improve wording of effects of bows in battles
 - Wed 13 Jul 9am - Fix the typo in the example battle test
 - Thu 14 Jul 6am - Add image for green portal
-- Sat 16 Jul 9am - Add error tolerant to battle calcualtion
+- Sat 16 Jul 9am - Add error tolerant to battle calculation

 ## 1. Aims